Louvered Pergolasfor Sanibel Island

 Expected 20+ year lifespan with marine-grade aluminum

-Post-Ian Opportunity: If your lanai or pool cage was damaged, the 50% rule may require full reconstruction.
-This is your chance to upgrade to a system that will not need replacement after the next storm.
+Post-Ian Opportunity: If storm damage changed the outdoor room, the 50% rule may require full reconstruction.
+This is your chance to compare a better-documented modern system before automatically rebuilding the same layout.

 Common Questions About Louvered Systems

-Everything you need to know about hurricane-rated pergolas for Sanibel Island.
+Everything you need to know about louvered pergolas for Sanibel Island.

 How do louvered pergolas compare to traditional lanais for Sanibel homes?

-Will a louvered pergola survive a hurricane better than my old lanai?
+Is a louvered pergola a stronger option than my old lanai?

 How does the integrated rain management work?